FedorIvanov37/sv-terminal/README.md

 # Command Line Interface
-By usage of a specific flag `-c` or `--console-mode` the SIGNAL can be run in Command Line Interface mode (CLI).
+By usage of a specific flag `-c` or `--console` the SIGNAL can be run in Command Line Interface mode (CLI).
 In CLI mode GUI will not be run, all the output will be placed in the command line instead.
 CLI mode is useful when some external tool or script needs to send a transaction without the usage of GUI

-The console-mode flag `-c` or `--console-mode` is required to run CLI mode (see [examples](#cli-examples)).
+The console-mode flag `-c` or `--console` is required to run CLI mode (see [examples](#cli-examples)).
 In case of absence console-mode flags GUI mode will be run by default

 Flag `-h` or `--help` does not require console-mode flags